Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 How Does Telehealth Work?

-By using the telehealth service, our movement disorder and Parkinson’s disease specialists can provide you with quick, convenient, remote access to consultations, treatment, and advice ensuring that you get the care that you need, without disrupting your daily routine.
-For some patients with a movement disorder, mobility can be difficult, and telehealth services become vital to the ongoing treatment and monitoring of progressing conditions.
+By using the telehealth service, our movement disorder and Parkinson’s disease specialists can provide quick and convenient remote access.
+This includes consultations, treatment, and medical advice.
+This ensures that you receive the care you need without disrupting your daily routine.

 Read More: What Are The Advantages Of Telemedicine App In Healthcare Industry?